ArtBlocks/artblocks-contracts/README.md

 1. The `baseTokenURI` has been set, taking the format of `http://token.artblocks.io/{CORE_CONTRACT_ADDRESS}/`.
 1. The max invocations for the project have been set **on the minter**.
 This is achieved by calling the `setProjectMaxInvocations` on the Minter contract when connecting with Etherscan, with the project ID of the project to be minted as the parameter. **Note**: This should only be done _after_ setting this max invocations for the project on the Core Contract itself.
+1. Perform a test-mint in each currency the project accepts (e.g. if the project is planned to use both ETH and some custom ERC20 token for separate stages of the launch, ensure that **both** minting flows are empirically verified).

 ### pre-launch (open minting) flight check